 Footer

-In this QuickStart we created the query_history_enriched table and launched Sigma's Snowflake Cost per Query template.
+In this QuickStart, we created the query_history_enriched table and launched Sigma's Snowflake Cost per Query template.

 If you're interested in a Snowflake Optimization tool, check out Select!